Unit Guide for Daily Warm-Ups

 Week 1

-• Wednesday: What did journalists expose?
+• Wednesday: What problems did muckrakers expose?

 Week 2

-• Thursday: How did reforms give people more voice?
+• Thursday: How did reforms expand democracy?

-• Friday: What problem still remained?
+• Friday: What problems remained unsolved?

 Unit 7: The Women’s Suffrage Movement